 6. Shh!
 We're Writing the Constitution

 I recommend this book for 8-12 year olds, particularly on Constitution Day.
 Jean Fritz, who is known for her children’s books about American history, wrote the book.
 Award-winning artist Tomie dePaola provided the entertaining illustrations.
 While the subject is serious and the content rich with information, the author and illustrator tackle the serious subject matter with enough humor to keep the readers’ interest.
-Compare prices.
 (Putnam Publishing Group.
 1987.
 ISBN: 0399214038)

 7. The United States Cookbook

 As the subtitle states, this children’s cookbook contains recipes for “Fabulous Food and Fascinating Facts from All 50 States.”
 For each state, there’s a map, illustrations of several state symbols, information about the state, fun food facts about the state, plus a recipe related to the state.
 Recipes include key lime pie from Florida and Swedish meatballs from Minnesota.
 The cookbook also contains sections on cooking skills and safety rules.
-Compare prices.
 (John Wiley & Sons, 2000.
 ISBN: 9780471358398)

 8. Tour America: A Journey Through Poems and Art